vlladislav45/moviesite/README.md

 ## moviesite back-end

 ## Comment
+* Implemented docker container for run MySQL 5 database use this command :sudo docker-compose up -d
+* For a while will be approval application.properties file
-* JDK is updated to 14.0.2,
+* JDK is updated to the 15 release
-that's why if there is a problem, I must be notified

 #TODO:
   * Donate system for an ads